zijane/BERT_probing_english_jokes/README.md

 # BERT_probing_english_jokes
-This repository contains data and code for "Бинарный классификатор для экспериментального поиска триггеров в шутках на английском языке"
+This repository contains data and code for "Lexical and syntactic BERT probing on English-language joke"